I’ve written a lot about the value of habit formation and repetition.

 I’ve been riffing off Aristotle (or whoever it was) who said: We become what we repeatedly do.

 Habits are super-important.
-Lockdown has been an opportunity for me to change my diet habits and I’ve been off alcohol (with surprisingly good results) in 2021.
+Lockdown has been an opportunity for me to change my diet habits.
+I actually quite like Monk Mode.

 Lockdown can also get boring…a bit like that film Groundhog Day where everyday seems to be the same as the last.